Bissonette History, Family Crest & Coats of Arms

 The name Bissonette belongs to the early history of France, when a region and a dialect went by the name of Languedoc.
 It is a product of the family's residency in Languedoc.

 The surname Bissonette was first found in Languedoc.

 Early History of the Bissonette family

-Another 43 words (3 lines of text) covering the years 1755 and 1815 are included under the topic Early Bissonette History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bissonette research.
+Another 22 words (2 lines of text) covering the years 1755 and 1815 are included under the topic Early Bissonette History in all our PDF Extended History products and printed products wherever possible.

 Bissonette Spelling Variations

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations of this name, Bissonette some of which are Bissonet, Bissonnette, Bisonnette, Bissonette, Bissonnet, Bisonet, Bisonnet, Bisonette, Bizanet, Bizanette, Bizannet and many more.